 What Is Almond Flour?

-Packed with Nutrients: Almond flour is packed with nutrients such as Vitamin E, low glycemic index and abundance of magnesium.
-Also, it contains lower carbs as compared to wheat flour.
-It also helps with reducing LDL (bad) cholesterol and insulin resistance.
+Packed with Nutrients: Almond flour is full of nutrients such as Vitamin E, low glycemic index and abundance of magnesium.
+It also contains lower carbs as compared to wheat flour and helps with reducing LDL (bad) cholesterol and insulin resistance.
 In short, almond flour is highly nutritious and is a better choice than conventional flours for blood sugar with its low glycemic index.

 Gluten Free: Almond flour is gluten-free and wheat-free.
 Anyone who has a gluten intolerance because of celiac disease and/or wheat intolerance can use almond flour as a substitute for many recipes.